The following discussion and analysis should be read in conjunction with the

 In addition, a portion of our operations is conducted through our subsidiaries

-in countries other than the
+in countries other than the U.S., and specifically Ocean Power Technologies Ltd.

 sterling.
 This subsidiary has foreign exchange exposure that results from